-Graduation Fee: There is a \$15 fee for graduation.
+Graduation Fee: There is a \$20 fee for graduation.
 This should be paid within the first two weeks of the student's final semester.

 Other Items: The University operates a store for the purpose of supplying necessary articles to students.
 The store carries textbooks, stationary, drawing instruments, toilet articles and other supplies.
 All merchandise is sold at the usual retail prices prevailing in the area.
+Major credit cards are accepted in the bookstore.